 The 2015 bus capital lease was issued on October 10, 2014 in the amount of \$123,600.
-Interest rates are fixed as 2.40%.
-The District used the proceeds to finance the purchase of two buses.
-The General Fund has traditionally been used to liquidate the related debt.
+Interest rate is fixed as 2.40%.
+The District used the proceeds to finance the purchase of two buses, which are pledged as collateral.
+The General Fund has traditionally been used to liquidate the related debt, and this obligation was fully liquidated in the current year.